 Although arthritis is one of the most common health problems in dogs, it may take a long time to recognize it.
 Your dog will do everything they can to stay active as long as possible.
 When your dog has arthritis, you may notice that they’re less able to enjoy the activities as they did before.
 It may be difficult for them to climb stairs, or jump into the back seat of a car.

 If your dog has arthritis, your veterinarian may prescribe anti-inflammatory drugs such as steroids and NSAIDs.
 Unfortunately, these drugs, especially steroids, can have tough side effects.
-Many pet parents are turning to cannabinoids to help their dogs cope with swelling and pain.
+Many pet parents are turning to hemp to help their dogs cope with swelling and pain.

 For more information about arthritis in dogs, refer to this helpful guide.